6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Even a sexy negligee!

-• A piece of hand-made jewellery.
-Mallorca is famous for their pearls while the Dominican Republic for the rare larimar.
+• A piece of hand-made jewelry.
+Mallorca is famous for its pearls while the Dominican Republic is for the rare larimar.

 You get the picture.